jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Barghest.md

 RacialMods:
 Languages: Infernal, Goblin, Worg
 SQ: change shape (goblin or wolf, polymorph)
+SpecialAbilities:
+  Feed (Su): >
-SpecialAbilities: Feed (Su) Once per month, a barghest can devour a nonevil humanoid's corpse as a full-round action to gain a growth point.
+    Once per month, a barghest can devour a nonevil humanoid's corpse as a full-round action to gain a growth point.
 It gains a bonus equal to its growth point total on attack rolls, CMB rolls, saving throws, and skill checks.
 Its maximum hit points increase by 5 for each growth point it gains.
 For every 2 growth points, a barghest's caster level for its spell-like abilities and its CR increase by +1.
 When a barghest reaches 4 growth points, it sheds its skin and becomes a greater barghest, losing all of its growth points (and bonuses) but gaining the stats presented on this page for a greater barghest.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: